Patrick-ring-motive/hallucinate-embedding/README.md

 https://best-model.api-cloud-flare.workers.dev/
 ```

-2. Sends the input text to Cloudflare Workers AI using `env.AI.run`.
+2. Sends the input text (or each input in a batch) to Cloudflare Workers AI using `env.AI.run`.

 3. Prompts the model to output exactly 128 floats.